Antimalware protection in Exchange Server

 Built-in antimalware protection: You can use the built-in antimalware protection in Exchange to help you combat malware.
 You can use it by itself, or you can pair it with other antimalware solutions to provide a layered defense against malware.

-Exchange Online Protection (EOP): You can pay for a subscription to EOP, which is the antimalware solution that used in Office 365.
+Exchange Online Protection (EOP): You can pay for a subscription to EOP, which is the antimalware solution that's used in Microsoft 365 and Office 365.
 EOP leverages partnerships with several antimalware engines to provide efficient, cost effective, and multi-layered antimalware protection.
 The advantages of paring the built-in antimalware protection with EOP are:

 EOP uses multiple antimalware engines, while the built-in antimalware protection uses a single engine.